-In 2013/2014 the local government finance regime was revised with the introduction of the Business Rates Retention Scheme.
+In 2013/2014 the local government finance regime was revised with the introduction of the Business Rates Retention (50%) Scheme.
 Business Rates now forms part of the funding of local authorities whereby the income is shared between the Government/County Council/Fire Authority and the District Council.
 Stafford Borough are set a predetermined overall level of Business Rates income and retain 40% of that figure; any growth above that level is then subject to a 50% levy that is paid to the Staffordshire and Stoke-on-Trent Business Rates Pool.
+In 2019/20 the Council participated in a 75% pilot as part of the above pool whereby 75% of business rates (as compared to 50% under previous regimes) was retained in staffordshire.
+The additional income being distributed in accordance with the governance arrangements for the pilot .
 Surpluses and deficits declared by the billing authority on 30 January each year are apportioned to the precepting bodies in the subsequent financial year.